d12frosted/elpa-mirror/stable-melpa/reverse-im-readme.txt

-Overrides `function-key-map' parent for preferred input-method to translate input sequences the default system layout (english) so we can use Emacs bindings while non-default system layout is active.
+Override the parent keymap of `function-key-map' for the preferred input method to translate input sequences to the default system layout (English), so we can use Emacs bindings while the non-default system layout is active.
 Usage example:
 (use-package reverse-im
   :ensure t